heilhead/toy-tx-engine/README.md

 - Only 'deposit' transactions can be reversed;
 - Negative balance is not allowed;

-### Error Handling
+### Error handling

-All the data storage containers, as well as the engine, provide detailed errors, so it's possible to tell what exactly went wrong during transaction processing.
+All of the data storage containers, as well as the engine, provide detailed errors.
+It's possible to tell what exactly went wrong during transaction processing.

-On the app level, the errors are printed to `stderr`, which shouldn't interfere with the automated testing and data serialization to `stdio`.
+On the application level the errors are printed to `stderr`, which shouldn't interfere with the automated testing and data output.

-### Test Coverage
+### Test coverage

 - All transaction types;
 - All transaction errors;